 - a.
 Adaptation of the ToE-rules:

 - i.
 Develop the documents: 3 months

 - ii.
 Public consultation of the ToE-rules: one month

 - iii.
 Rework feedback of the public consultation: one month

 - iv.
-Submission and regulatory approval: 2 months22
+Submission and regulatory approval: 2 months

 - b.
 Adaptation of the T&C BRP:

 - i.
 Develop the documents: 3 months

 - ii.
 Public consultation: one month

 - iii.
 Rework feedback of the public consultation: one month

+- iv.
+Regulatory approval : at least 6 month

+- v.
+Signing of the contracts: at least 1 month

+- c.
+Adaptation of the T&C BSP aFRR:

+- i.
+Develop documents: 3 months

+- ii.
+Organization of a public consultation: one month

+- iii.
+Rework feedback of the public consultation: one month

+- iv.
+Regulatory approval: at least 6 months

+- v.
+Signing of the contracts: at least 1 month